Chart Color Schemes

 Werribee - South has a typical household mix, with a lower-than-average median household size

 Family households account for 71.9% of all households, including 34.6% couples with children, 24.4% couples without children, and 11.4% single parent families.
-Non-family households constitute the remaining 28.1%, with lone person households at 25.0% and group households comprising 3.1%.
+Non-family households make up the remaining 28.1%, with lone person households at 25.0% and group households comprising 3.1%.
 The median household size is 2.6 people, which is smaller than the Greater Melbourne average of 3.1.

 Frequently Asked Questions - Households